scu-zjz/IMDLBenCo/README.md

 - This repo **fully implements or incorporates training code for state-of-the-art models** to establish a comprehensive IMDL benchmark.
 - Cite and star if you feel helpful.
 This will encourage us a lot 🥰.

-☑️**About the Developers:**
-- IMDL-BenCo's project leader/supervisor is Associate Professor 🏀[_Jizhe Zhou_ (周吉喆)](https://knightzjz.github.io/), Sichuan University🇨🇳.
-- IMDL-BenCo's codebase designer and coding leader is Research Assitant [_Xiaochen Ma_ (马晓晨)](https://me.xiaochen.world/), Sichuan University🇨🇳.
-- IMDL-BenCo is jointly sponsored and advised by Prof. _Jiancheng LV_ (吕建成), Sichuan University 🐼, and Prof. _Chi-Man PUN_ (潘治文), University of Macau 🇲🇴, through the [Research Center of Machine Learning and Industry Intelligence, China MOE](https://center.dicalab.cn/) platform.

-**Important!
-The current documentation and tutorials are not complete.
-This is a project that requires a lot of manpower, and we will do our best to complete it as quickly as possible.
-Currently, you can use the demo following the brief tutorial below.**
 ![](./images/IMDLBenCo_overview.png)

 ## Features under developing
 This repository has completed training, testing, robustness testing, Grad-CAM, and other functionalities for mainstream models.

-However, more features are currently in testing for improved user experience.
+However, more features are currently being tested for improved user experience.
 Updates will be rolled out frequently.
 Stay tuned!

 - [x] Install and download via PyPI
    - [x] You can experience on test PyPI now!